Political Party: Republican

-What sets you apart as the best candidate for this seat?
-Why do you want this job?
+1) What sets you apart as the best candidate for this seat?

-Name some specific actions the county could take to get on a firmer financial footing.
+4) What are some specific actions the Legislature should take to get the state on a firmer financial footing?